ProphetLamb/TupleOverloadGenerator/README.md

 ## Behind the scenes

-Primarly the source generator **replaces** the parameter type with a given tuple type (e.g `(string, string, string)`) for two through seven parameters.
-Tuples are fast for 2-7 parameters.
+Primarly the source generator **replaces** the parameter type with a given tuple type (e.g `(string, string, string)`).

 **Q: Tuples cannot be cast to a span can they?**
 No, they cannot.
 At least not trivially.
 To obtain a span from a tuple, we have to cheat, and by cheat I mean unsafe hacks that may not work in the future.

-The source generator adds the following extension methods to the value types types with 2-7 parameters:
+The source generator adds the following extension methods to the value types types with 1-21 parameters:

 ```csharp
 using System.Runtime.CompilerServices;